Nottingham-CTU/Custom-Record-Naming/README.md

 * **Replace all other name types** - will use *only* the public survey logic component in the record name type.

-This will only apply for records created via public survey.
-Records which are not created via public survey will retain the other components from the record name type and the public survey logic component will be ignored instead.
+This will only apply for records created via public survey or the mobile app.
+Records which are not created via public survey or the mobile app will retain the other components from the record name type and the public survey logic component will be ignored instead.

 The *record name prefix* and *record name suffix* will always be retained.